kconnour/pyRT_DISORT/builddocs/rst/users-guide/running_the_model.rst

    instances of classes that you've already created and then extracts the proper variables from those class attributes.
 But I can only do so much at once.

-And with that we've done our simulation.
-At some point I'll show you how to add a solver and parallelize this code, but I need a break for now...